-For example, in single variable calculus, if $f: \mathbb{R} \to \mathbb{R}$ is a real valued differentiable function, then the derivative f'(a) at a is the slope of the tangent line of the graph of f at x=a.
+For example, in single variable calculus, if $f : \mathbb{R} \to \mathbb{R}$ is a real valued differentiable function, then the derivative f'(a) at a is the slope of the tangent line of the graph of f at x = a.
 So, the derivative f' thought of as a real valued function of x, measures the "rate of change" of the slope of the tangent line of the graph of f.
-The definite integral $\int_a^b f$ is the area under the curve of the graph of f from f to f to f the function f the area under the graph of f.
+The definite integral $\int_a^b f$ is the area under the curve of the graph of f from a to b.
+So, the function $x \mapsto \int_0^x f$ measures the "rate of accumulation" of the area under the graph of f.
 One of the fundamental theorems of (single variable) calculus states that $\int_0^x f' = f(x) - f(0)$, i.e. that the rate of accumulation of the rate of change of the tangent line of f is measured by the function f itself.

 Many real world problems cannot be modeled by single variable functions and must be modeled by multi-variable functions.
-For example, the function f(x,y) that takes a latitude x and a longitude y and outputs the elevation of the point (x,y) on the earth.
+For example, the function f(x, y) that takes a latitude x and a longitude y and outputs the elevation of the point (x, y) on the earth.
 But now what is the "rate of change" of f?
 We can now measure it in many ways, namely, along different paths, and the rate of change is the "steepness" of the ascent or descent along that path.
 This is the notion of directional derivative.
-All the directional derivatives can be packaged together into the total derivative, which measures the change of the tangent plane (a multi-dimensional version of the tangent line).
+All the directional derivatives can be packaged together into the total derivative , which measures the change of the tangent plane (a multi-dimensional version of the tangent line).
 What is the "rate of accumulation" of f?
 We can also measure it in many ways, along different paths (line integrals), and also along solid regions (multiple integrals).
 The relationship between rates of change and rates of accumulation is the subject of Green's Theorem, the Divergence Theorem, and Stokes' Theorem.